 “Yes.”
 I nodded, then remembered I was in the suit and activated the external speaker.
 “Yes.
 Just need to get out a while.”

 He laughed at that.
 “Yeah?
 Spend a few minutes out there and you’ll be happy to stay in here.”

 I waved my arm in that exaggerated gesture you use when in a suit to indicate acknowledgement and headed on to the tunnel.
 There, I found the exit Saahna had mentioned and cycled through the airlock.

 Outside I had expected the yellowish fog and the light “snow” of brown flakes falling from overhead, but I had been a bit unprepared for the winds.
 After a moment I got my balance and started heading around the dome in the direction given by Saahna.
-I could see several paths leading away from the airlock looking like someone had taken a walk through fallen leaves and one that looked recent seemed to be in the direction I wanted to go.
+Several paths led away from the airlock, looking like someone had taken a walk through fallen leaves, but one that looked recent seemed to be in the direction I wanted to go.
 I followed it.

 It took a bit longer than I expected but about 15 minutes later I saw the cluster of rocks she had described.
 Then I saw her light and headed towards her.

 “Took you long enough,” she said through the suit comms as I came up.

 I waved my arms in an exaggerated shrug.
 “Couldn’t get the waist joint to close.”